jadilorenzo/obsidian/Story/Story.md

 Because the fields protecting Alan’s hands operated at a lower energy level to maintain flexibility, any higher-energy field could destabilize their shields, possibly breaking through and delivering a dangerous electric shock.

 The attendant simply needed to increase the power to his sword.
-With a swift motion, he slid the input control on his hilt from 7 to 10 Tesla.
+With a swift motion, he slid the input control on his hilt from 7 to 10 Tesla (a unit of magnetic density).

 This is what Alan was waiting for.
 In a near reflexive move, he jammed the sword blade into the magnetic lock holding the carriage door shut and stepped back.